Love, Simon: Critical response

-Joyce Slaton of Common Sense Media gave the film four out of five stars, describing it as "tender, sweet, and affecting", with the film also receiving The Common Sense Seal, which recognizes movies that offer families an exceptional media experience.
-MJ Franklin of Mashable wrote that "Love, Simon feels like an instant classic that you're going to want to watch again and again."
+Max Weiss of Baltimore gave the film three out of four stars and described it as a "sweet, funny, warm-hearted film".
+Johnny Oleksinski of the New York Post also gave the film three out of four stars and described it "as sweet as a pecan pie baked by Dolly Parton".

-Max Weiss of Baltimore gave Love, Simon three out of four stars, calling it a "sweet, funny, warm-hearted film".
+Joyce Slaton of Common Sense Media gave the film four out of five stars and described it as "tender, sweet, and affecting".
+The film received The Common Sense Seal, which recognizes films that offer families an exceptional media experience.
+MJ Franklin of Mashable stated that the film "feels like an instant classic that you're going to want to watch again and again".

-Peter Debruge of Variety, while stating that the film is average in execution, praised the content as "groundbreaking on so many levels, not least of which is just how otherwise familiar it all seems".
+Peter Debruge of Variety stated that the film "marks an important first, even if the movie is pretty much average in all other respects", but praised the content as "groundbreaking on so many levels, not least of which is just how otherwise familiar it all seems".
 Jesse Hassenger of The A.V.
-Club gave the film a C+ and wrote that the film "is touching as a gesture", but as entertainment "it's nothing Degrassi hasn't done better".
+Club gave the film a C+ and stated that the film is "touching as a gesture", but as entertainment "it's nothing Degrassi hasn't done better".

-Becky Albertalli, the author of the novel on which the film is based, watched an early cut and praised the film, stating: "It's funny and relevant and timeless and charming and honest and painful and so romantic.
+Becky Albertalli, the author of the novel on which the film is based, watched an early cut and praised the film: "It's funny and relevant and timeless and charming and honest and painful and so romantic.
 It says exactly what I wanted the book to say."